peterbourgon/peter-bourgon-org/src/go-for-industrial-programming/index.md

 ## <a href="#observability">Observability</a>

+Let's talk about observability.
+But before we do that, let's put some light on another kind of assumption about industrial programming: that we're writing code that's going to run on a server, serve requests to customers, and go through lifecycles, without having that service interrupted.
+This is different than code that's shrink-wrapped and delivered to customers, or code that runs as batch jobs and isn't customer facing.

 I largely agree with what Charity told us earlier in the program.
 In particular, I agree that a core invariant of our distributed industrial systems is that there's simply no cost-effective way